 The reality is, people aren’t hanging out on blogs quite like they used to.
 Across the board, people have seen traffic stagnate or decline.
 This could be due to any number of reasons, but a big part of it is that readers are spending their time elsewhere.

-If you want you blog to grow in 2018, you need to choose at least one other platform for your content and go all in.
+If you want your blog to grow in 2021, you need to choose at least one other platform for your content and go all in.

 Does your site lend itself well to beautiful imagery and photos?
 Invest in Instagram.